lucasnetau/minimal-mistakes/_posts/2017-09-27-openhab-myplace-setup.md

 format = false
 ```

-It is hoped that in a future release of the API that state changes are changed to HTTP POST
+It is hoped that in a future release of the API that state changes are changed to HTTP POST.

 ### Configure HTTP Cache Item
 The Advantage Air API has a single endpoint to query all system state.
 It is best to cache this query every 2 seconds (2000 milliseconds) to reduce the number of requests to the controller.

+Append to $OPENHAB_CONF/services/http.cfg
 ```sh
 myAir5SystemDataJsonCache.url=http://<MYAIRIP/Hostname>:2025/getSystemData
 myAir5SystemDataJsonCache.updateInterval=2000